Bryan Thomas (architect)

-Bryan Keith Thomas (born 1928) is an architect in Essex, England, known for domestic architecture in that county such as the house at Beth Chatto Gardens in Elmstead Market.
-His church architecture has included Church of England, Christian Scientist and Quaker places of worship.
+Bryan Keith Thomas (28 November 1928 – 19 December 2023) was an English architect in Essex, known for domestic architecture in that county such as the house at Beth Chatto Gardens in Elmstead Market.
+His church architecture included Church of England, Christian Scientist and Quaker places of worship.

 Early life

-Bryan Thomas was born in India in 1928 and spent his early years between India and Felixstowe, Suffolk, where he attended preparatory school.
+Bryan Keith Thomas was born in British India on 28 November 1928.
+He spent his early years between India and Felixstowe, Suffolk, where he attended preparatory school.

 Career

 Thomas trained at the Architectural Association from 1945 to 1950 before working with David Stern and subsequently with the modernist architect Wells Coates and his partner Michael Lyell.
 As his family were centred around Colchester and the Mersea Island, he moved to north Essex in 1955 where he established his own practice in Colchester in 1957.

 Thomas's domestic architecture includes the house at Beth Chatto Gardens (1960), the House on the Heath, Fordham Heath (1967, extended 1974), as well as a number of other houses in Essex.
-Due to the length of time Thomas has been practising, he has returned to a number of his houses to update or expand them such as one in Fingringhoe that he originally designed in 1964.
+Due to the length of time that Thomas practised, he returned to a number of his houses to update or expand them such as one in Fingringhoe that he originally designed in 1964.

-His church architecture includes a Friends meeting room for the Quakers (1968), St Andrew and St Peter Church, Alresford (1975–76), First Church of Christ Scientist, Colchester (1975–77), and Christ Church, Ireton Road, Colchester (1978).
+His church architecture included a Friends meeting room for the Quakers (1968), St Andrew and St Peter Church, Alresford (1975–76), First Church of Christ Scientist, Colchester (1975–77), and Christ Church, Ireton Road, Colchester (1978).

-In addition, he has designed rides and restaurants for Alton Towers, leisure complexes at Blackpool Pleasure Beach, shelters for the elderly and schools such as St Osyth Church of England Primary School.
-He received a commendation in The Sunday Times British Homes Award in 2013.
+In addition, he designed rides and restaurants for Alton Towers, leisure complexes at Blackpool Pleasure Beach, shelters for the elderly and schools such as St Osyth Church of England Primary School.
+He received a commendation in The Sunday Times British Homes Award in 2013, before retiring at age 91 in 2019.

+Personal life

+Thomas' first marriage was to Pauline Venton, with whom he had four sons.
+His second wife, Wendy Foster, died in 2021.
+Thomas died on 19 December 2023, at the age of 95.